RUGGI0/assignment1_rt/README.md

 ```
 x-terminal-emulator
 ```
-This ensures compatibility with terminals like GNOME Terminal, XTerm, etc.
+This ensures compatibility with terminals like GNOME Terminal, XTerm, Terminator, etc.

 IT'S HIGLY SUGGESTED TO USE "[Terminator Terminal Emulator](https://gnome-terminator.org/)", WICH IS THE ONE PRE-INSTALLED ON UBUNTU MATE (DOCKER ENVIROMENT)